Skip to main content

 Postalization, October 1995 | Vol. 46, No. 6

 It meant that the government should run the telephone system.
-And there’s a reason the word is forgotten.
+And there’s a reason that the word is forgotten.

-When private enterprise served the public good on the high seas—and made its promoters a bundle
+When private enterprise served the public good on the high seas and made its promoters a bundle

 Why Americans should mourn the death of a British financial institution

-Timing is everything in music—and in business.
+Timing is everything in music and in business.
 Jerome Kern demonstrated this twin truth in the most impressive way.

 How one of our most enlightened business leaders became the symbol of corporate ruthlessness

-It went to Russia along with capitalism, but its greatest players worked over here
+It went to Russia along with capitalism, but its greatest players worked over here.

 Why can our government use accounting methods that would put any publicly held company out of business?